Why backup your iPhone?

 - Connect your iPhone.

-- In iTunes, click your device icon.
+- If using iTunes, click your device icon to access your device summary.

-- Under 'Backups' click 'Back Up Now'.
+- Under "Backups" click "Back Up Now".

-✔ Stores backups on PC or Mac
+- ✔ Stores backups on PC or Mac

-✔ Optional backup encryption
+- ✔ Optional backup encryption

-✔ Create and use backups on your PC or Mac
+- ✔ Create and use backups on your PC or Mac

-✔ Able to use backup to restore to iPhone
+- ✔ Able to use backup to restore to iPhone

 4. Backup using Finder on macOS Catalina and higher